digitraceslab/niimpy/docs/aware.rst

 * ``totdist``: total distance covered throughout the day, looking at only the binned averages.
 If there are large gaps in data, pretend those gaps don't exist and find the distances anyway (meters).
 * ``totdist_raw``: total distance considering every data point (not binned).
 Probably larger than totdist, more affected by random fluctuations (meters).
 * ``locstd``: Radius of gyration of locations, after the binning (meters).
-* ``radius_mean``: this isn't exactly a radius, but the longest distance between any point an the mean location (both mean location and other points after binning).
+* ``radius_mean``: this isn't exactly a radius, but the longest distance between any point and the mean location (both mean location and other points after binning).
 This measure may not make the most sense, but can be compared to locstd.
 * ``diameter``: Not implemented, always nan.
 * ``n_bins_moving``: number of bins which are considered to be moving.
 Each bin is compared to the one after to determine an average speed, and n_bins_moving is the number of bins above some threshold.
 * ``n_bins_moving_speed``: number of bins which are moving, using the self-reported speed from Aware.
 Probably more accurate than the previous.